Warm Spaces

 What is a Warm Space?

 Warm Spaces are places where people can gather for free in a safe, friendly place and maybe enjoy some refreshments and some company.
-We are working alongside voluntary, community and social enterprise organisations to provide Warm Spaces throughout the district.
+We are working alongside Council and voluntary, community and social enterprise organisations to provide Warm Spaces throughout the district.
 These include libraries, community centres, church halls, sports clubs and other venues that are open to anyone struggling with the rise in the cost of living.
-Warm Spaces are totally free to use and are open to everyone.
+Warm Spaces are free to use and are open to everyone.

 Some venues offer hot drinks, activities and other services such as free wi-fi.
 Warm Spaces are safe, friendly, neutral places where you can comfortably spend time reading, studying or chatting with others.